;!-- Page background -->

 We use that information to resolve your complaint.

-We may also compile statistics showing information obtained from this source to assess the level of service we provide, but not in a way that could identify you or any other person.AToM will follow their formal complaint handling process.
+We may also compile statistics showing information obtained from this source to assess the level of service we provide, but not in a way that could identify you or any other person.impact sf will follow their formal complaint handling process.

 Cookies are small text files that are placed on your computer's hard drive by your web browser when you visit any website.
 They allow information gathered on one web page to be stored until it is needed for use on another, allowing a website to provide you with a personalised experience and the website owner with statistics about how you use the website so that it can be improved.